marcinlewinski/QuizApp/README.md

 ## 🌟 Project aim

+This project was one of the first that initiated our learning of advanced web technologies.
+It incorporates many aspects that, with the benefit of hindsight, we now realize should have been done differently.
+Nevertheless, we have chosen to leave this project in its original form.
+We decided not to perform a code refactor so as to showcase our progress over time, which you can observe in the rest of our projects.

-The aim of this project is to create a user-friendly web application that enables users to take quizzes and contribute their own quiz content.
-Our goal is to provide an engaging and interactive platform for learning and knowledge-sharing, fostering a community of quiz enthusiasts.
+The primary aim of this project was to create a user-friendly web application that enables users to take quizzes and contribute their own quiz content.
+Our goal was to provide an engaging and interactive platform for learning and knowledge-sharing, fostering a community of quiz enthusiasts.
 Whether you want to challenge your knowledge or share your expertise, our app makes it easy and enjoyable.

 ## 📖 Table of contents